IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 4. **nSTTResultMode**: It shows how this operator is configured to return the STT results.
 1 = Return partial utterances, 2 = Return only finalized utterances, 3 = Return only the full transcribed text after completing the transcription for the entire audio conversation.

 ## Running the example applications that use the WatsonSTT operator
-There are two working examples included within this toolkit.
+There are six working examples included within this toolkit.
 You can use them as a reference to learn more about putting this operator to use in your own applications.
 You can use similar streamtool submitjob commands as shown below in your own applications.

 1. To use this operator with default values for all the operator parameters: